ICA Network for Innovation in Life Sciences Higher Education

 ICA-Edu participated in the INTRINSIC Project Innovative Education for Sustainable Entrepreneurship in Life Sciences.
 INTRINSIC aimed to empower Life Science Universities to develop their students' Sustainable Entrepreneurship Competencies so as to prepare their graduates to be being effective entrepreneurs and leaders to address the challenges of Europe's future sustainable prosperity.
 The INTRINSIC three year project started on 1 September 2018 and ran to 30 November 2021.

-List of past conferences and colloquia
+List of past Conferences, Colloquia and Webinars

 6th ICA Edu Colloquium Exploring the opportunities and challenges of mainstreaming blended learning in Life Sciences Higher Education was held on Thursday 19 and Friday 20 May 2022 at the Faculty of Bioscience Engineering, University of Ghent, Belgium.
 See the Summary